eonist/Tap/README.md

 - Can be used in conjunction with bluetooth to establish BT connection without pairing etc

 ## Todo:
-- Add package.swift
+- Add package.swift ✅
 - Add tests
-- Add github actions
+- Add github actions 👈
+- make things public